Part of speech: verb

 "If you can agglomerate the laundry into one pile, it will be easier to manage."

-In Latin, “glomus” is a ball.
-From that we get the verb “agglomerare,” which roughly means added to a ball.
-In English, agglomerate is mainly used in a more technical sense for gathering up something into a group.
+In Latin, "glomus" is a ball.
+From that we get the verb "agglomerare," which roughly means "gathered into a ball."
+In English, "agglomerate" is primarily used in a more technical sense for gathering something into a group.

 Did you Know?

 Agglomerate is one of those special words that can be used as a verb, a noun, and an adjective.
-You can agglomerate a mound of spilled cereal; an agglomerate of cereal can be in a bowl, and an agglomerate pile of cereal on the floor just looks messy.
+You can agglomerate (verb) a mound of spilled cereal; an agglomerate (noun) of cereal can be in a bowl; and an agglomerate (adjective) pile of cereal on the floor just looks messy.